bytefish/bytefish.de/blog/excel_xml_export.md

 But anyway.

-I find XML Maps to be a very simple way to not deal with Excel guessing the types.
+I find XML Maps are a simple way to not deal with Excel guessing the types.
 And I am not getting headaches about encodings, culture, delimiters and all this.
 Generating the contracts and deserialization is a big plus for me, so I do not have to hand roll anything.

 And on the bright side, I get some data validation for free.